NaimShk07/React-project2-crypto-app/README.md

 	CategoryScale, LinearScale, PointElement, LineElement, Title, Tooltip, Legend );
 ```

-we need three thing in this arr, currency and day we will pass in props
+We need three thing in this arr, currency and day we will pass in props